 - When otherwise required or permitted by law.

-If you voluntarily submit or post any information, photographs or other content to any the foundation forums, etools, twitter pages, facebook pages or other social networking pages/sites, your personal information may be automatically included in the posting, including without limitation, your user name and email address.
+If you voluntarily submit or post any information, photographs or other content to any of the Foundation’s forums, e-tools, X (formerly Twitter) pages, Facebook pages or other social networking pages/sites, your personal information, including, without limitation, your user name and e-mail address, may be automatically included in the posting.
 This information may be collected and used by others.

-To provide you with services, we may use service providers, data processors and other third parties to perform services on our behalf.
-These third parties may store, process and transfer personal information on servers located outside of Canada in jurisdictions whose data protection laws may differ from those of Canada, which may include the United States of America.
-As a result, personal information may be subject to access requests from governments, courts, or law enforcement in those jurisdictions according to the laws in those jurisdictions.
+To provide you with Services, we may use service providers, data processors and other third parties to perform certain services on our behalf.
+These third parties may store, process and transfer personal information on servers located outside Canada, in jurisdictions whose data protection laws may differ from those of Canada, which may include the United States of America.
+As a result, personal information may be subject to access requests from governments, courts, or law enforcement in those jurisdictions, according to the laws in those jurisdictions.
 For example, information may be shared in response to valid demands or requests from government authorities, courts and law enforcement officials in those countries.
-Subject to applicable laws in such other jurisdictions, we will use reasonable efforts to ensure that appropriate protections are in place to require our third parties to maintain protections on personal information that are equivalent to those that apply in Canada.
+Subject to applicable laws in such other jurisdictions, we will use reasonable efforts to ensure that appropriate protections are in place to require our third parties to maintain protections on personal information that are equivalent to those that apply in Quebec.

-As you interact with the services, we may use automatic data collection technology and services that record and collect information that identifies your computer, tracks your use of this site and collects certain other information about you and your surfing habits.
+As you interact with the Services, we may use automatic data collection technology and services that record and collect information that identifies your computer, tracks your use of this site and collects certain other information about you and your Internet navigation habits.
 This data collection technology may include cookies, web beacons and other similar devices on this site to enhance functionality and navigation for our visitors.